AdrianWeaver/transcendence/doc_git.md

 >
 > ADD THIS WILL STAY:

-If you had already pushed the commits you've just squashed, you will to force the next push
+If you had already pushed the commits you've just squashed, you will have to force the next push
 	`git push --force`

 #### GIT ADD -P: